 How We Unlocked Organic Growth for a Beloved Indonesian Attraction

-We first met the team behind one of Indonesia’s most loved family attractions on a Wednesday afternoon.
-The car park was full, the souvenir shop was busy, and the animals—well, they were the stars people travelled hours to see.
-Offline, magic.
-Online, not quite.
+We first met the team behind one of Indonesia's most loved family attractions on a Wednesday afternoon.
+The car park was full, the souvenir shop was busy, and the animals were the stars people travelled hours to see.
+Offline, the brand was magic.
+Online, it was not quite landing.

-“People love us,” the marketing lead said, “but search doesn’t always find us.”
+"People love us," the marketing lead said, "but search does not always find us."

 That line became our brief.